 - Can you identify your favorite place in your home to relax?

 Starting with simple changes and measuring your responsiveness to these changes is the perfect way to begin your journey to a more restful environment.
-A few simple changes include:
+A few simple changes that will even your landlord approve, include:

 - Clearing clutter by organizing and getting rid of items that you don’t need.